-Many countries in Europe have seven letters in their names.
-These countries include the [eastern European nations] of Ukraine, Georgia, Romania, Hungary, Belarus, and Moldova.
-In Western Europe, Belgium, Britain (United Kingdom), and Ireland each have seven letter names.
+Sixteen UN-member countries in Europe have seven letters in their names.
+These countries include the Eastern European nations of Ukraine, Romania, Hungary, Belarus, and Moldova.
+In Western Europe, Belgium and Ireland each have seven letter names.
 The Central European countries with seven letters include Austria and Germany.
 Additionally, Albania, Andorra, and Croatia are located in Southern Europe, and Estonia is in Northern Europe.
 Three Nordic Countries have seven letter names: Denmark, Finland, and Iceland.
 Europe is also partial home to two transcontinental seven-letter countries, Armenia and Georgia, which are usually tallied with Asia.